gerritnowald/polygon/README.md

 ### methods of polygon object:

-    - abs(instance)          gives area or volume of solid of revolution
+    - abs(instance)          returns area or volume of solid of revolution

-    - plotting (matplotlib args & kwargs can be used)
+    - plotting (matplotlib optional arguments can be used)
         - plot                              contour of polygon
         - plotCenterMass
         - plotCenterEdges
-        - for solid of revolution:
+        - solid of revolution:
             - plot3d                        3D wireframe plot of solid
-            - plotRotationAxis              for 2D plot, only kwargs
+            - plotRotationAxis              for 2D plot, only keyword arguments
             - plotCenterMassCrossSection    for 2D plot
-        - for triangles:
+        - triangles:
             - plotOutCircle                 circumscribed (outer) circle
             - plotIncircle                  incircle (inner circle)